olivercalder/snapd-prompt-api-brainstorming/README.md

 #### `POST /v2/prompting/requests/{id}`

-Reply to the resource access request with the given ID.
+Reply to the access request with the given ID.

 ##### Parameters